1762001/chat_me/README.md

 Read instructions below before using :

-## How To Start Using This Source Code
+## How To Start Using This Source Code in VS

 First of all, clone the app using `git clone clone-url clone-directory`.